-The Google Cloud Platform is designed specifically to accommodate organizations in a variety of positions along their cloud services journey, from large-scale, machine learning (ML) and data analysis to services tailored to SMB to hybrid-cloud solutions for customers that want to use services from more than one cloud provider.
+The Google Cloud Platform is designed specifically to accommodate organizations in a variety of positions along their cloud services journey, from large-scale machine learning (ML) and data analysis to services tailored to SMBs to hybrid-cloud solutions for customers that want to use services from more than one cloud provider.
 When BMC was migrating our Control-M application to this cloud ecosystem, we had to be very thoughtful about how we managed this change.
 The SADA engineering team worked alongside the BMC team to ensure that we had a seamless integration for our customers.

 SADA supported this project by providing an inventory of the Google Cloud configuration options, decisions, and recommendations to enable the data platform foundation deployment, collaborated with BMC on the implementation planning, provided automation templates, and designed the Google Cloud architecture for the relevant managed services on the Google Cloud Platform.